ChinmayRen/sar-colorization/README.md

   - 3 downsampling layers (64, 128, 256 filters)
   - 2 convolutional layers (512, 1 filters)
 - **Output**: 30x30x1 patch, determining if each 70x70 patch of the input is real or fake

+- What PatchGAN essentially does is:

+Instead of looking at the whole image at once, PatchGAN looks at small patches of the image.
+It decides if each patch looks real or fake.
+This helps the model focus on getting the small details right, not just the overall image.

 ### Loss Functions